faultylee/ngip/REVIEW.md

 As a playground for me to learn new technology and explore different approaches to existing IT problems.

 ## Executive Summary
 At the current stage of this project, I've made use of various DevOps tool set and able to deploy a cloud application build on top of Django, Celery and Vue.js to AWS infrastructure.
-Although this is my first time deploying an application which utilizes Jenkins, Terra form, Chef, EC2, ECS, Lambda, ELB, Redis, RDS all at the same time, the prior experience from one premise application architecture does help reduce my learning time.
+Although this is my first time deploying an application which utilizes Jenkins, Terraform, Chef, EC2, ECS, Lambda, ELB, Redis, RDS all at the same time, the prior experience from one premise application architecture does help reduce my learning time.
 Most enterprise best practices still applies on a typical cloud application.

 ## Detail

 During the initial stage, I've spent about 1/3 of the time figuring out Jenkins and Terraform and also how to piece everything together while utilizing the key components identified.
 At the later stage when I gained a better understanding on the tools and what else is missing from my initial design, I start to make progress and was able to bring up the staging environment automatically using Jenkins.
 The later part is fine-tuning and complete enough of the main application so that it's presentable.

+The state of the code discussed here is in the `review` branch.

 Below are detail on how I utilized each component: